$\tau \to \ell +$ invisible through invisible-savvy collider variables

 A generalisation of this technique \cite{Abudinen:2020das}, representing the current state-of-the-art, takes advantage of the `thrust axis' \cite{Brandt:1964sa,Farhi:1977sg} of the event, identified from the maximum of the `thrust scalar' $T \equiv \sum_i \p{i} \cdot \widehat{\vb*{n}} / |\p{i}|$, where $\p{i}$ denotes {\em all} the visible momenta in the decay.
 This direction can be used for approximating the signal-$\tau$ momentum~\cite{Tenchini:2020njf} as

 In either case, the spectrum of the signal-side daughter lepton accompanying the $\phi$ particle is then calculated through a boost to the rest frame of the parent $\tau$.

 We propose a different approach based on the following observations: {\em (i)} signal and background decays have a common topology, consisting of visible final states plus either the elusive $\phi$ (signal), or neutrinos (backgrounds).
 There exists an arsenal of kinematic variables that are designed precisely for such pairwise decay topology, in particular the `stransverse mass' $\MT2$ \cite{Lester:1999tx,Barr:2003rg} and Lorentz-invariant generalisations thereof \cite{Barr:2011xt}, here collectively denoted as $\M2$; {\em (ii)} $\M2$ is a minimisation procedure in the three unknowns constituting the invisible 3-momentum on one of the two decay branches. \footnote{At lepton colliders, barring initial-state radiation, the invisible 3-momentum on the other branch is known, because the total missing momentum is.} The minimum, henceforth referred to as {\em $\M2$-Assisted On-Shell}, or `MAOS', invisible momentum \cite{Cho:2008tj,Park:2011uz}, is distributed around the corresponding {\em true} invisible 3-momentum. $\M2$ thereby offers a `built-in' estimator of the invisible 3-momenta, separately for the two branches -- which addresses the underlying challenge of the search; {\em (iii)} We expect $\M2$, as well as MAOS momenta, to show negligible correlation with variables built out of visible momenta only.
-Hence, if used in combination, these variables can vastly improve over the case where they are used individually.
+Because of this small correlation all of these variables can be profitably combined.
+Our results show that the performance of such combination is substantially higher than the case where the different variables discussed are used individually.

 We introduce our idea in the context of $\tau \to \ell + \phi$,\footnote{In all formulae it is understood that $\ell = e,\mu$.
 All numerics will assume $\ell = e$ for consistency with the analysis in \cite{Tenchini:2020njf}.} with $\phi$ an ALP.
 However, the kinematic methods discussed may be applied to any other beyond-SM scenario with the same topology, e.g. lepton flavour violating couplings mediated by a spin-0 or spin-1 particle.
 We will make comments notably on the case of a `hidden photon'.